fancidev/qtinter/docs/reference.rst

-   *signal* must be a bound Qt signal object, i.e. a bound `PyQt5.QtCore.pyqtSignal`_, `PyQt6.QtCore.pyqtSignal`_, `PySide2.QtCore.Signal`_ or `PySide6.QtCore.Signal`_, or an object with a ``connect`` method that provides equivalent semantics.
+   *signal* must be a bound Qt signal object, i.e. a bound `PyQt5.QtCore.pyqtSignal`_, `PyQt6.QtCore.pyqtSignal`_, `PySide2.QtCore.Signal`_ or `PySide6.QtCore.Signal`_, or an object with a ``connect`` method of equivalent semantics, such as an instance of :class:`multisignal`.

    *signal* is connected to using an `AutoConnection`_ when the returned coroutine object is awaited.
-It is disconnected after the signal is emitted once.
+It is disconnected from after the signal is emitted once.

    .. _proxyAuthenticationRequired: https://doc.qt.io/qt-6/qwebsocket.html#proxyAuthenticationRequired